rlutz1/CS361_Project/README.md

 -Xmx6g
 -Xmx12g -- for floats (ms and ts specifically due to 32 bit min)

+## runs so far
+TWMS: O(nlog_3n)
+QHS: O(nlog_4n)
+RQS: O(nlog_2n) -> see cormen for most of that explanation
+TS:

 ## TODO

 + rerun qhs doubles 26 - 30 and qhs int 26 - 30
 + is math.pow an issue? if so: for loop it up

++ finish chart for int averages once the qhs rerun is done (ugh)
++ make chart for double averages
++ conduct basic analysis of rqs (use c's for constants)
++ conduct basic analysis of ts (use c's for constants)
++ get clear on counting and count/input proper c's
++ type up analysis of all 4
++ make chart of int versus double average runtimes between same algo
++ get how many operations can be done by this computer. run for loop like 1000000 times and see how long it takes

 ## Notes
++ should be able to reference the cormen text book when discussing the expected runtime of randomized quicksort.

 + all of them: implement as short[], int[] would take more careful planning because of memory issues.
 + *mergesort*:
   + ~~progress: i can increase my jvm heapsize to abt 6gb (maybe less for short, unsure yet), and we can sort the 2^30! so, time to ask humayra about this issue tomorrow 4/8 because unclear if that's acceptable or not. need to discuss the same problem with the doubles/floats bc floats are a min 32 bits, and that will cause issues.~~